-Propositions Prescriptions Sustaining A fact sustains (i.e., guarantees ) a proposition exactly if, necessarily, the proposition is true if the fact exists A fact sustains (i.e., supports ) a prescription exactly if it favors the satisfaction proposition over the violation proposition of the prescription Meriting endorsement A proposition merits endorsement exactly if it is true ; equivalently, exactly if it is sustained (i.e., guaranteed ) by some fact A prescription merits endorsement exactly if it is supported by reasons ; equivalently, exactly if it is sustained (i.e., supported ) by some fact true if the fact exists (i.e., is a fact).
-For example, the fact that Strasbourg is in France and Salzburg is in Austria guarantees the proposition that Strasbourg is in France.
+&lt;sup>7 I define guaranteeing (and supporting) so that, necessarily, only facts guarantee propositions (and only facts support prescriptions).
+I assume that, necessarily, if something is a fact then, necessarily, it is a fact exactly if it the proposition that Strasbourg is in France.
 Guaranteeing and supporting are in an important respect analogous because, as I will argue, (1) a prescription merits endorsement exactly if it is supported by some fact, and (2) a proposition merits endorsement exactly if it is guaranteed by some fact.
-Claim (1) holds because, by definition, a prescription merits endorsement exactly if it is supported by reasons, but every reason is a fact and every fact that supports a prescription favors some proposition over some other one (namely the satisfaction proposition over the violation proposition of the prescription) and thus is a reason.
-Claim (2) holds because a proposition which is guaranteed by some fact is true (i.e., merits endorsement) and, conversely, a true proposition is guaranteed by the fact that it is true: necessarily, the proposition is true if the fact that the proposition is true exists.
+(1) holds because, by definition, a prescription merits endorsement exactly if it is supported by reasons, but every reason is a fact and every fact that supports a prescription favors some proposition over some other one (namely the satisfaction proposition over the violation proposition of the prescription) and thus is a reason.
+(2) holds because a proposition which is guaranteed by some fact is true (i.e., merits endorsement) and, conversely, a true proposition is guaranteed by the fact that it is true: necessarily, the proposition is true if the fact that the proposition is true exists.
 (I assume that, necessarily, if a proposition is true, then it is a fact that the proposition is true, even if the proposition is necessary.
-This assumption might be rejected by opponents of "negative facts" (cf. Molnar 2000, pp. 76-80; contrast Barker and Jago 2012) or of facts in general, but these opponents are welcome to replace my talk of facts with talk of true propositions, and thus to take reasons to be true propositions rather than facts.)
+This assumption might be rejected by opponents of "negative facts" (cf. Molnar 2000: 76-80; contrast Barker & Jago 2012) or of facts in general, but these opponents are welcome to replace my talk of facts with talk of true propositions, and thus to take reasons to be true propositions rather than facts.)
 To have a uniform terminology for propositions and prescriptions, say that a fact sustains a proposition exactly if it guarantees the proposition, and that a fact sustains a prescription exactly if it supports the prescription.
 Then a proposition or a prescription merits endorsement exactly if it is sustained by some fact.
 Table 2 recapitulates some major definitions and equivalences for ease of reference.